IBM/audit-ci/README.md

 ## Options

+> _(Recommended)_ Prefer to use a JSONC or JSON5 config file for `audit-ci` over managing your config with CLI arguments.
+> Using a config file supports workflows such as documenting your allowlist, centralized and easier config management,
+> and code completion when using the `$schema` field.

 | Args | Alias             | Description                                                                                           |
 | ---- | ----------------- | ----------------------------------------------------------------------------------------------------- |
 | -l   | --low             | Prevents integration with low or higher vulnerabilities (default `false`)                             |